 After earning her doctorate, Dr. Hamie worked for Oxfam GB monitoring, analyzing, and reporting on humanitarian developments in heavily targeted areas during and after conflict, including in the Beirut suburbs, South Lebanon, and the Bekaa Valley.
 She provided updates on the evolving situation and drew attention to key policy issues.
 She also built a network with local and international NGOs, local governmental agencies, journalists, researchers, UN agencies, ministries, and politicians.
 The network was essential for acquiring and sharing relevant information.
 In addition, she initiated and integrated a “preparedness plan” while taking into account the updated political situation in Lebanon.
 From 2007 to 2010, Dr. Hamie was a Projects Manager at the United Nations Development Program in the Southern Suburbs of Beirut, where she managed the Poverty Reduction and Local Governance program after the July 2006 war in Lebanon.

 Dr. Hamie has also served as a Program Specialist in the College of Education at the University of Georgia, where she developed an online master’s program in adult education designed for adult education leaders in Middle Eastern and North African countries.

-Dr. Hamie has published extensively on Middle Eastern and post conflict issues.
+Dr. Hamie has published extensively on Middle Eastern and post-conflict issues.
 Most recently, she coauthored a book chapter on the role of informal institutions in the interconnectedness between water-energy-food (WEF) nexus and migration.
-She’s also been a PI on a grant ($220,000.00) to conduct research on developing countries’ self-reliance.
+She’s also been a PI on a grant to conduct research on the relationship between the WEF nexus and migration.